Lana Wilson

 Lana Wilson is an American filmmaker.
-She directed the feature documentaries After Tiller, The Departure, and Miss Americana.
+She directed the feature documentaries After Tiller, The Departure, Miss Americana, and Look into My Eyes, as well as the two-part documentary Pretty Baby: Brooke Shields.
 The first two films were nominated for the Independent Spirit Award for Best Documentary.

 Life and career

 Originally from Kirkland, Washington, Wilson graduated from Lake Washington High School in 2001.

 She received a BA from Wesleyan University, where she majored in film studies and dance.
 Before becoming a director, Wilson was the film and dance curator for Performa, the New York biennial of new visual art performance.

+After Tiller

 Wilson's first film After Tiller follows the four most-targeted abortion providers in the country.
 It premiered at the Sundance Film Festival in 2013 and was picked up by arthouse distributor Oscilloscope Laboratories.
 The film was released in theaters in fall 2013, and received critical acclaim for taking a complex and compassionate look at one of the most challenging issues of our time.
-It holds a 95% positive "Certified Fresh" rating on Rotten Tomatoes, with the consensus, "After Tiller applies empathy, honesty, and graceful understatement to a discussion that all too often lacks them all."
+It holds a 95% positive rating on Rotten Tomatoes, with the consensus, "After Tiller applies empathy, honesty, and graceful understatement to a discussion that all too often lacks them all."

 In 2015 After Tiller won the News and Documentary Emmy Award for Best Documentary.
 It was also nominated for the Independent Spirit Award for Best Documentary, four Cinema Eye Honors, a Satellite Award, and the Ridenhour Prize, and was named one of the Top Five Documentaries of the Year by the National Board of Review.